-Andrew B. Delaney is admitted to the Vermont Bar and Federal District Court.
+Andrew B. Delaney is admitted to the Vermont Bar, the District of Columbia Bar, and U.S. District Court for the District of Vermont.
 Andrew’s practice is varied—focusing mostly on civil litigation, but including general business law, family law, criminal defense, and at least a smidgen of sports and entertainment law.
 He knows how to get results.

 An avid writer, Andrew has published in the Willamette Sports Law Journal.
 He occasionally writes for the New York State Bar Association’s Entertainment, Arts, & Sports Law Section.
 You can read his latest “law review” article—a semi-humorous tax-law piece—here.
 It was published in the ASU Sports and Entertainment Law Journal in spring 2011.
 Andrew’s most-recent publication was the cover article for the February 2013 issue of the New York State Bar Association’s Journal.
 Andrew is also a regular contributor to and the current editor-in-chief of the Supreme Court of Vermont Law Blog.